Answered By: Allison McDermott

 Non-scholarly or popular sources

 Another type of source you may have heard mentioned is non-scholarly or popular articles.
 These are articles published for a general audience.
 They are written to be read by the general public and generally do not require any special knowledge or study to understand.
-These include magazines, newspapers, most government and non- government organization's publications, and almost all websites and articles that are published on the Internet, as well as most primary sources like speeches, diaries, raw statistics, and government documents.
+These include magazines, newspapers, most government, and non- government organizations publications, and almost all websites and articles that are published on the Internet, as well as most primary sources like speeches, diaries, raw statistics, and government documents.
 These can vary dramatically in their level of credibility.
 Make sure that you are always evaluating every source of information you use to see if it is a reliable source, especially non-scholarly sources.
 Think critically about anything you find, especially on the Internet.

 To help determine the credibility of a source that you encounter on the internet please refer to the following resources: